 — Karal Ann Marling —

 Everything in the painting is presented with the same level of intensity, something that doesn’t appear in scenes like this.
 The viewer’s eye sharpened every corner of the painting without blurring anything.
 We could almost describe it as renaissance illusionism.
 We view the scenes through the window that is the first plain.
 Behind it is the barbershop that is the second plain and behind even that is the back room as the third plain.
-The whole scene is framed by the windows, through which we are viewing it.
+The window frames the scene, through which we are viewing it.
 The light protruding through the door emphasizes and leads to the figures in the room but at the same time creates a warm and domestic feeling in contrast to the shadows.

 Leaving the Saturday Evening post

 After almost 50 years of work for the Saturday Evening Post, Norman stopped working for the publication.
 He found his niche with Look magazine.
 He created his most famous cover illustration for Look titled The Problem We All Live With (1964).
 It sums up the story of an African American girl named Ruby Bridges that despite racial segregation in New Orleans crossed the threshold of a whites only school.
 In front and back of her we can see American marshals that are escorting and protecting her from the furious mob.
 There is a stain on the wall as a result of throwing things at her and that only sets the scene in a more intense moment.
 The girl is fairly smaller than her guards and that emphasizes her fragility and grace.
 She is dressed in a white dress that symbolizes her purity, innocence and righteousness of her actions.